essentialed/yum-repository/docs/repository-administration.md

                 |-- debuginfo

 ## updaterepo
 Script for updating repo after packages have been added.
-Rebuilds the databases, etc.
+Rebuilds the databases, etc. Found in /scripts

 Example:
     updaterepo -d fedora/18 -a "i686 i686/debuginfo x86_64 x86_64/debuginfo SRPMS"